-51 Provincial Disaster Management Authority (PDMA) (2008) "Disaster Risk Management Plan: Punjab."
-With the Technical and financial assistance of NDMA and UNDP in Pakistan.
+&lt;sup>52 Provincial Disaster Management Authority (PDMA) (2008) "Disaster Risk Management Plan: Punjab."
+With the technical and financial assistance of NDMA and UNDP in Pakistan.
 48/8 Lawrence Road, Lahore (pp.1-2 and 12)

-52 'Doab' is a Persian word which means 'two waters'.
+&lt;sup>53 'Doab' is a Persian word which means 'two waters'.
 The land between two rivers was named doab by the Mughals.
 The doabs were given names compounded from those of their confining streams.
 For example, the doab between the Ravi and Chenab rivers is called "Rechna" and similarly the land between the Jhelum and Chenab rivers is called Jech.
 Thus each doab has two bet lands along the rivers, and one bar area in the middle.

-53 PDMA (2008) Op. cit.
+&lt;sup>54 PDMA (2008) Op. cit.